White County first responders reunite with toddler saved from drowning

 Fire Captain Jody Holland, Assistant Chief Josh Taylor, and firefighters Trace Swoszowski and Terry Stewart traveled to visit Ari and her parents, Hannah and Patrick Day.
 It was the first time they’d seen each other since that frightening day.
 A social media post by White County Public Safety described the reunion as emotional and filled with gratitude.

-Ari’s recovery continues at Children’s Healthcare, surrounded by her family and medical staff.
+Ari’s recovery continues at Children’s Healthcare, where she is surrounded by her family and medical staff.

 Dean Dyer of WRWH contributed to this report